steryu/UnityGame/README.md

 }
 ```

-## Future Implements
+I hope these little snippets showcases my proficiency in implement game mechanics.

-These were code snippets of some of the many scripts i made to create these features.
-I plan to use code only to make my dream game.
-I'm having so much fun creating this game and i have some many ideas to want to bring to live!
-It will time to do it but ill do my best to make it come trough.
+#### Future Implements

-but also showcases my proficiency in designing and implementing intricate game mechanics within the Unity framework.
+I'm having so much fun coding this game.
+There are a lot of challanges but it's so satisfiyting when you figure it out and it works, and when you see it in game it makes all the stuggles worth it.
+I've got lots and lots of ideas, and I'm committed to putting in the time and effort to bring them to life.
+I'm so excited!

-Ill try to make the game "simple" and minimal, but here are some features that i want to implement:
+I'll try to make the game minimal, but here are some key features in mind:
-- Lots of abilities and a couple of enemioes
+- Loads of abilities and more of enemies
-- Able to merge abilies to make unique variations to make every run different
+- To be able to merge skills for unique variations to keep every run fresh
-- A good scaling system
+- A solid scaling system
-- Rich story line and driven with an affinity system to unlock new abilities
+- A rich storyline with an affinity system to unlock new abilities
-- Cooking
+- A touch of cooking
-- and more...
+  and more...

 #### Disclaimer
 This project is still a work in progress.
-It's public only so I can show it in my portfolio
+It's public only so I can showcase it in my portfolio.